Azure-Samples/TodoFunctions/README.md

 * API built using Azure Functions, storing data in Azure Table Storage
 * Static web content hosted in Azure Blob Storage
-* 3 Single Page Application front-ends to choose from:
+* A Single Page Application front-end using JQuery
-    - Angular
-    - React
-    - vanilla js (no frameworks)

 ## Microsoft Open Source Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).